tidyverse/tidyverse.org/content/blog/waldo-0-3-0/index.md

 </div>

-But with the new `list_as_map` arugment (also thanks to an idea from Duncan Murdoch), you can request that the list be compared purely as mappings between names and values:
+With the new `list_as_map` arugment (also thanks to an idea from Duncan Murdoch), you can request that the list be compared purely as mappings between names and values:

 <div class="highlight">